vectordotdev/vector/rfcs/2020-12-01-TODO-dynamic-sampling.md

 ### Bucket behavior

 With events separated into buckets you can begin specifying *how* events in those buckets are sampled.
-The sections below list proposed per-bucket parameters.
-All of these parameters can apply to named or dynamic buckets.
-For dynamic buckets, the parameters would be set at the transform level and apply to all created buckets.
+The sections below propose per-bucket parameters.
+All of these parameters can apply to named *or* dynamic buckets.
+For named buckets, these parameters are set with the bucket definition;
+for dynamic buckets, the parameters would be set at the transform level and apply to all created buckets.

 #### `rate`

-The sampling rate for the bucket.
-If only this parameter is specified, the bucket is constantly sampled.
+The base sampling rate for the bucket.
+If only this parameter is specified, the bucket is constantly sampled at a rate of 1/N.

 #### `sensitivity`

-If this parameter is specified, that means that dynamic sampling is applied to the bucket.
-It determines how Vector adjusts the sample rate, using `rate` as the baseline, in light of changes in event frequency.
-A sensitivity close to 0 would mean only small adjustments whereas a sensitivity close to 1 would mean much more dramatic adjustments.
+If this parameter is specified, that means that a dynamic sampling algorithm is applied to the bucket.
+This determines how Vector adjusts the sample rate, using `rate` as the baseline, in light of changes in event frequency.
+A sensitivity close to 0 would mean only small adjustments whereas a sensitivity close to 1 would mean more dramatic adjustments.

 > [Adaptive Request Concurrency][arc]'s `decrease_ratio` parameter serves as a rough analogy.

+The parameters below only make sense if `sensitivity` is defined.

+#### `max_rate` / `min_rate`

+Optional parameters to keep the sample rate within hard limits.

+#### `min_event_threshold`

+The minimum number of events needed, within the time window, to begin adjusting the sample rate.
+Below this threshold, `rate` applies.
+Defaults to 0, meaning no threshold.

 #### `window_secs`

 This specifies the length of the time window, in seconds, during which the sampling rate is calculated.

-This parameter only makes sense if dynamic sampling is used.
+No dynamic rate can be calculated without a window.
+I propose 15 seconds as a default but this can be determined during the development process.

 ### Metrics